Thomas-Nyanumba/Adidas-US-Sales-Analysis-Power-BI-Project/README.md

 # Adidas US Sales Analysis Power BI Project
 ![](https://github.com/Thomas-Nyanumba/Adidas-US-Sales-Analysis-Power-BI-Project/blob/main/Adidas%20BI%20Background%20Image...webp)
 ## Introduction
-This project was developed during my **Analytics Extra mentorship program**, aimed at enhancing my data analytics and business intelligence skills.
+This project was developed during my **Analytics Extra mentorship program** :㊗️, aimed at enhancing my data analytics and business intelligence skills.
 The focus was on creating a visually engaging and interactive dashboard to analyze Adidas US sales data.
 Leveraging Power BI, I incorporated advanced data modeling, data transformation, and report design techniques.

 This repository showcases the steps I took to reproduce the project, from data preparation to deploying the dashboard on Microsoft Fabric.